Yvonneamg/Public-Health-Dashboard/README.md

 # Tools
 - SQL
 - Tableau
+- Excel

+**Excel** : Use power Query to transform the date column using locale to the correct date format.
+            Load the data to excel and change the date column to the desired format.

 # Key Findings
 - The `United States` had the highest number of cumulative Covid 19 cases